-Arrival and Departure
+Safe Arrival and Departure Policy

-We ask that you escort your child into the Centre so your child can be directly released to a staff member.
+We ask that you escort your child into the Centre so your child can be directly released to a staff member before 10:00am Monday - Friday.
 Our staff will be pleased to greet you and your child, do a quick health observation before you leave and exchange any necessary information including schedule, sleeping or eating patterns.
-If a child will not be attending on a particular day please let us know as soon as possible by utilizing the "Sandbox App" or calling the Brighton Children's Centre.
-Please note that we are separate from Brighton Public School.
+If a child will not be attending on a particular day please let us know as soon as possible by utilizing the "Lillio App" or calling the Brighton Children's Centre.
+Therefore, if your child is scheduled to attend that day, and does not by 10:00AM, the Educators are required to tell their Supervisor, and a call via telephone or virtual message via Lillio App will be sent.